Psychic Transformation

 Dig deeper with Sebastian →

-the numinous qualities of these experiences gracefully, automatically and consistently became integrated into the personality structure...
-The ability to access the rhythmic release of this bound energy makes all the difference.
+the numinous qualities of these experiences gracefully, automatically and consistently became integrated into the personality structure.
+The ability to access the rhythmic release of this bound energy makes all the difference as to whether it will destroy or vitalize us.

-Levine extends the concept of psychic transformation into somatic trauma theory, arguing that the titrated release of bound survival energy produces genuine personality integration.
+Levine approaches psychic transformation from a somatic-trauma perspective, arguing that the release and integration of bound survival energy produces numinous transformation of the personality structure.

 Levine, Peter A., In an Unspoken Voice: How the Body Releases Trauma and Restores Goodness, 2010aside